 1. Technical SEO

-Part of this pillar involves making your site Google-friendly, as well as user-friendly.
-The latter involves using title tags and meta descriptions, rich with keyword phrases, to let people and search engines know precisely what your site offers.
-Here’s a more detailed look at three ways of getting the on-page part of SEO right:
+This pillar involves making your site Google-friendly.
+You want to let people and search engines know exactly what your site offers.
+Here’s a more detailed look at three ways to get your on-page SEO right:

-- Performance: Modern search engines consider site speed as a ranking factor.
+Modern search engines consider site speed to be an important ranking factor.
 Users get frustrated if pages take too long to load.
 WebPageTest.org offers a free, quick check.
 Ideally, pages should load in less than two seconds on all devices.
-Some steps that can increase page speed might include getting rid of code bloat and optimizing images.
+Some steps that can increase page speed include eliminating code bloat and optimizing images.

-- Crawl friendliness: Search engines actually have crawl budgets for each site.
-Make sure you don’t have more pages than the budget allows by reducing or not indexing duplicate and low-value content or don’t index it.
+Search engines actually have crawl budgets for each site.
+To make sure you don’t have more pages than the budget allows, reduce duplicate and low-value content or don’t index it.
 Screaming Frog is a free tool for determining how crawler-friendly your site is.

-Both a human user and a search engine crawler can easily navigate the website to find important web pages.
+Both a human user and a search engine crawler should be able to easily navigate the website.
 You can use the Google Search Console Crawl Stats and Index Coverage report to spot problems.
 Yoast SEO is another good resource.

 2. Webpage or website authority

 Nobody knows exactly how Google’s search algorithm calculates the relative domain authority.
-SEOs do know that the size and quality of the site or page’s backlink profile help establish authority when compared to other sites or pages.
-Many SEOs rely on domain authority tools on sites like Moz.com to deliver an estimate.
+However, we do know that the size and quality of the site and its pages’ backlink profiles help establish authority when compared to other sites or pages.
+Many SEO marketers rely on domain authority tools on sites like Moz.com to deliver an estimate.

-Poor-quality or irrelevant backlinks generally won’t help and may even hurt search rankings.
-For one thing, some Google updates have punished backlink spam.
-For another, irrelevant backlinks won’t help inform the Google search crawler about the content of the site.
-In turn, high-quality links from credible websites will help develop trust and increase traffic from both search engine bots and humans.
-Of course, careful use of internal links helps, too.
+Poor-quality external links or irrelevant backlinks generally won’t help and may even hurt search rankings.
+Some Google updates have even penalized backlink spam.
+Irrelevant backlinks won’t help inform the Google search crawler about the site’s content.
+Strategic use of high-quality links from credible websites will help develop trust.
+You’ll see increased traffic from both search engine bots and humans.

 Your SEO best practices should include link building, and many SEO tools are available to help with this.
-Ahrefs and Google Analytics, for example, provide plenty of useful information on a site’s current backlinks and even that of competitors.
-Some examples of sources of high-quality backlinks could include industry journals, popular blog posts, and news sites.
+Ahrefs and Google Analytics provide plenty of helpful information on a site’s current backlinks and even that of competitors.
+Sources of high-quality backlinks could include industry journals, popular blog posts, and news sites.

 3. Content relevance

-Search intent refers to the intention behind a particular search query.
+Search intent refers to the reason someone is searching online.
 Obviously, visitors hope to find that a webpage provides the information they searched for.
-Google has made it a priority to deliver those relevant pages, so each page needs to do a better job sending the right signals to Google’s algorithm about the user intent that they satisfy than their competitors.
+Google prioritizes delivery to the most relevant pages.
+Each page tries to signal to Google’s algorithm that it better matches user intent than its competitors.
+For example:

-- In contrast, a search for “how to buy pizza” will return a page of results with pizza reviews and restaurant websites, plus the page will usually display plenty of ads.
+A search for “how to buy pizza” yields a page of results with pizza reviews and restaurant websites.
+Plus, the page will usually display plenty of ads.

-Keyword research helps companies determine what people are searching for.
+Keyword research helps companies determine what people are searching for and their intent.
 High-quality content will have the right keyword density to make the content easy to find and meaningful.

-Companies like rellify use AI to help businesses make sure that they craft content to satisfy user intent.
+At rellify, we use AI to help businesses make sure that they craft content to match search intent.
 This ensures Google’s search bots will understand the page’s relevance.
-Most of all, it helps businesses enjoy high-quality visitors who find exactly what they search for.
+Most of all, it helps businesses enjoy high-quality visitors who find exactly what they are searching for.
 That means more click-through that turns visitors into customers responding to your call to action.

 Use SEO best practices to boost traffic